Azra Mohyeddin

-Azra Mohyeddin (born 1970) is a Pakistani actress.
+Azra Mohyeddin is a Pakistani actress and singer.
 She is known for her roles in dramas Tum Kon Piya, Do Qadam Door Thay, Yeh Raha Dil, Sanwari, Fasiq and Mohabbat Daagh Ki Soorat.

 Early life

-Azra was born in 1970 in Lahore, Pakistan.
+Azra was born in Lahore, Pakistan.
 She completed her studies from University of Lahore.

 Career

-Azra made her debut as actress in 1990 on PTV.
-She was noted for her roles in dramas Kuch Pyar Ka Pagalpan, Jia Na Jaye, Rehaai, Mujhe Khuda Pe Yaqeen Hai, and Mirat-ul-Uroos.
+Azra made her acting debut on PTV in 1990.
+She was noted for her roles in the dramas Kuch Pyar Ka Pagalpan, Jia Na Jaye, Rehaai, Mujhe Khuda Pe Yaqeen Hai, and Mirat-ul-Uroos.
 Then she appeared in dramas Khafa Khafa Zindagi, Tum Kon Piya, Do Qadam Door Thay, Aadat, Shanakht and Gohar-e-Nayab.
-Since then she appeared in dramas Ramz-e-Ishq, Mohabbat Daagh Ki Soorat, Fasiq and she also appeared in movie Na Band Na Baraati.
+Since then she has appeared in dramas Ramz-e-Ishq, Mohabbat Daagh Ki Soorat, Fasiq and she also in the 2018 movie Na Band Na Baraati.